 This strategy emphasizes the need to increase equitable housing development opportunities and equitable housing access for underserved communities.
-A key issue pointed out from community involvement is people feel stigmas about their housing that are real, pervasive, and dehumanizing.
-Many of these actions will address distributional equity and process equity by tracking compliance with fair housing laws, providing education and technical assistance, and advocating for laws that strengthen tenant protections.21 The actions will help improve community diversity, mixed-income housing availability, and protect against displacement.
+A key issue pointed out from community involvement is people facing stigmas about their housing that are real, pervasive, and dehumanizing.
+Many of these actions will address distributional equity and process equity by tracking compliance with fair housing laws, providing education and technical assistance, and advocating for laws that strengthen tenant protections.22 The actions will help improve community diversity, mixed-income housing availability, and protect against displacement.
 This strategy includes recommendations to ensure equitable housing access for all residents, including racial and ethnic minority populations, people with disabilities, and other classes of people protected under the federal Fair Housing laws.
-22
+23 promote housing stability and improved community quality of life and wellbeing particularly for those vulnerable to losing their housing such as through promoting "just cause" eviction policies and preventing non-compliant or "no-fault" rental evictions (Actions 4.1, 4.2, and 4.3).24 Community education and coordinated partnerships support housing stability for less advantaged households (Actions 4.1 to 4.5).
+The proposal for a Redmond-specific weatherization and rehabilitation grant program (Action 4.1) improves livability and helps make homes become more energy-efficient which can reduce the costs of utilities and promote sustainable development.